romainkp/stremr/README.md

 ```
  -->

-The list of relevant functions for `stremr` package:
+To obtain documentation for specific relevant functions in `stremr` package:
 ```R
 ?importData
 ?fitPropensity